HUM Nutrition Review: A Doctor's Ingredient Review

 Amazon is a better resource for honest customer reviews than a brand’s website in our opinion.

-HUM Nutrition Flatter Me (the first supplement we reviewed in this article) has been reviewed over 6,000 times on Amazon with an average review rating of 4.1 out of 5 stars.
+At the time of updating this article, HUM Nutrition Flatter Me has been reviewed over 7,000 times on Amazon, with an average review rating of 4 out of 5 stars.

-The top positive review from a verified purchaser comes from a user named “MT” who claims the supplement helps with their digestion:
+A top positive review from a verified purchaser comes from a user named “MT” who gave the product a 5/5 rating:

 “I had been dealing with an extended IBS flare up and the product contained most of the items I normally take for flare ups, with the benefit of being in 1 capsule vs multiple pills.
 The evening of the first day I noticed my abdomen didn’t hurt as bad.
 By the third day I ate a meal and didn’t regret it.”

-The top negative review from a verified purchaser is written by a user named “Amy” who claims the product caused side effects:
+A top negative review from a verified purchaser is written by a user named “Amy” who gave the product a 1/5 rating:

 “I took one on Saturday morning before breakfast and later that day felt off - heart beating fast, a little out of it, stomach felt weird.
 The next day didn’t take any and was OK until all of a sudden heart started beating fast again and stomach felt off.
 Was able to go to bathroom and felt fine after that.
 Monday still didn’t take any and felt OK in morning and then suddenly heart palpitations again and felt sort of dizzy and shaky.”

-HUM Nutrition has a Better Business Bureau (BBB) rating of 1.36 out of 5 stars.
-We are not too concerned about this because consumers commonly go to this site to complain about brands.
+HUM Nutrition has a Better Business Bureau (BBB) rating of 1.04 out of 5 stars.

 HUM Nutrition Pros and Cons

-Here are the pros and cons of HUM Nutrition as a brand in our opinion:
+Here are the pros and cons of HUM Nutrition in our opinion:

 Pros: